“Here I lie in my hospital bed

 Well, here I am on the far side of surgery, tender, tired and swollen.
 No, my leg.
 And when I say swollen, oh my word, but it’s swollen.
 And crusted with dried gore.
 But I am, nevertheless, still very much here, bloodied but unbowed (if a bit hunched when I’m stood up on crutches).

 “What’s new, Llama?”
 I’m glad you asked.
-Even though they’ve removed the tibial nail, I’ve got some more titanium: five rings of it round my calf, all connected by nuts and bolts.
+They’ve removed the tibial nail, and I’ve traded titanium for stainless steel: five rings of it round my calf, all connected by nuts and bolts.
 Each ring supports two rigid wires.
 The wires – and this never gets any less strange to me – pass completely through my leg.
 As each wire makes an entry and an exit hole and there are ten of them, that’s twenty holes in my leg.
 Twenty little scars when the frame has gone.
 For the rest – removing the nail, cutting out the dead bone – the surgeon went in through old scars, which is a relief.
 Scar tissue clings to bone like tar, impeding movement, and I’m glad he’s made no more than he has to.

 I was under the anaesthetic for about five hours, I think, and came to in the strangeness of the recovery room.
 It’s full of baffled people on hospital gurneys all blinking and looking confused.
 A bit like we’re all waking up in the Matrix, but none of us know kung fu.